spotlightpa/poor-richard/content/news/2024-07-15-SPLTRMPMSFO.md

 Here&#39;s a look at the claims that surfaced online following the shooting:

+{{<embed/newsletter cta="No one is covering the 2024 Election in Pennsylvania quite like Spotlight PA.
+Sign up for our free daily newsletter." preselect="papost">}}

 ## Claims of an inside job or false flag are unsubstantiated

 Many of the more specious claims that surfaced immediately after the shooting sought to blame Trump or his Democratic opponent, President Joe Biden, for the attack.